OneAbdullah/Deploy_gitRepo_HTML/README.md

 5. **Display Public IP Address**: It retrieves and displays the public IP address of the server using the `curl` command.

-6. **Security Group Configuration (Optional)**: If all previous steps are successful, it provides an optional step for configuring security group rules to allow HTTP (port 80) and HTTPS (port 443) traffic.

 ## How to Use